A novel and simple spectral method for nonlocal PDEs with the fractional Laplacian: Introduction

 where P.V. stands for the Cauchy principal value, and the normalization constant $c_{d,\alpha}$ is given by $c_{d,\alpha} = {2^{\alpha-1} \ap\,\Gamma{\big(\fl{\alpha+d}{2}\big)}}/\big[{\sqrt{\pi^{d}}\,\Gamma{\big(1-\fl{\alpha}{2}\big)}}\big]$ with $\Gamma(\cdot)$ denoting the Gamma function.
 Note that the hypersingular integral definition in (\ref{integralFL}) holds only for power $0 < \ap < 2$.
 For $\ap \in (0, 2)$, the two definitions (\ref{pseudo}) and (\ref{integralFL}) of the fractional Laplacian are equivalent in the Schwartz space $S({\mathbb R}^d)$ \cite{Samko1993, Kwasnicki2017}.
 More discussion on the fractional Laplacian and its relation to other nonlocal operators can be found in \cite{Kwasnicki2017, Duo2019comparison} and references therein.
 In this work, we will focus on the pseudo-differential representation of the fractional Laplacian $(-\Dt)^\fl{\ap}{2}$ in (\ref{pseudo}).

 In the literature, numerical methods for the fractional Laplacian $(-\Dt)^\fl{\ap}{2}$ can be roughly classified into three groups: finite element methods, finite difference methods, and spectral methods.
 Finite element/difference methods are usually developed based on the hypersingular integral definition in (\ref{integralFL}).
 For example, various finite element methods are proposed in \cite{Delia2013, Tian2016, Acosta2017, Ainsworth2017, Ainsworth2017, Bonito2019} to solve nonlocal PDEs with the fractional Laplacian.
-In \cite{Huang2014, Gao2014, Duo2018, Duo2019-FDM, Duo2019-TFL, Minden2020, Hao2021, Wu2022}, finite difference methods are introduced based on different discretization strategies, and most of them have a second-order accuracy.
+In \cite{Huang2014, Gao2014, Huang0016, Duo2018, Duo2019-FDM, Duo2019-TFL, Minden2020, Hao2021, Wu2022}, finite difference methods are introduced based on different discretization strategies, and most of them have a second-order accuracy.
 On the other side, spectral methods have recently gained a lot of attention in solving nonlocal/fractional PDEs.
 They can achieve high accuracy with less number of points and thus may overcome the challenges caused by the nonlocality.
 In \cite{Kirkpatrick2016, Duo2016}, the Fourier pseudospectral methods are proposed for fractional PDEs with periodic boundary conditions.
 The Jacobi spectral methods are introduced in \cite{Xu0018, Hao2021sharp} for problems defined on a unit ball with extended homogeneous Dirichlet boundary conditions.
 Spectral methods based on Hermite functions are proposed in \cite{Mao2017, Tang2018} for fractional PDEs on unbounded domains, while the generalized Laguerre functions are used in \cite{Chen2018}.
 Later, the spectral method with rational basis is proposed in \cite{Tang2020}.
 It is pointed out in \cite{Sheng2020} that due to the singular and nonseparable factor $|\bxi|^{\ap}$ in the Fourier definition, these methods become extremely complicated for $d \ge 2$.
 Moreover, a new class of meshfree spectral methods are proposed based on radial basis functions \cite{Burkardt2021, Wu0021, Wu2022}.
 They combine both definitions (\ref{pseudo}) and (\ref{integralFL}) of the fractional Laplacian and thus can solve problems with nonhomogeneous Dirichlet boundary conditions.